microsoft/openshift-rhsummit-lab/labDocs/Part1.md

   * You can manually deploy all the necessary Azure infrastructure components, and then follow the OpenShift Origin documentation.
-  * You can also use an existing Resource Manager template that simplifies the deployment of the OpenShift Origin cluster.
+  * You can also use an existing Azure Resource Manager template that simplifies the deployment of the OpenShift Origin cluster.

 Today, we will be using the template to automate the deployment of all the